salbahra/Facebook-Group-Search/README.md

 [Facebook-Group-Search](http://salbahra.github.io/Facebook-Group-Search/)
 =====================

 Combination of an export script and front end.
 The exporter grabs Facebook group information and imports it to MySQL.
-The frontend boilerplate supports both desktop and mobile.
+The frontend boilerplate supports searching the database on both desktop and mobile.

 Instructions:
 -------------